Glazed Red Wine Braised Lamb Shanks[addthis tool="addthis_inline_share_toolbox_cv7f"]

 Deliciously tender red wine braised lamb shanks glazed with cooking juices are a chef recipe you can make at home.
 It’s a perfect meal for date night, or a cozy dinner for two during the winter.
 One bite and it might become your new favorite way to cook lamb shanks.

 In a restaurant setting, braises like these red-wine lacquered lamb shanks are often reheated in a saute pan for service after cooking and cooling the night before, which makes for easy, heat-and-serve dinner if you plan ahead.
 The braising liquid, as chef shows here, can be reduced down to a syrupy consistency and basted over the meat, giving you a richly glazed end product, if you have the time and desire.
-Chef loves this method so much, that it’s part of our ongoing You Tube series, see that video here.
+The glazing technique is a great trick to know if you like slow cooking.

 This recipe is by chef Alan Bergo.
 A chef from Minnesota, Alan is a veteran of the culinary industry, former executive chef of acclaimed Lucia’s Restaurant, and the Salt Cellar.
 Founder of the website Forager Chef, he’s best known as a respected authority on Midwestern foraging.
 Learn more about Alan and his hunt for mushrooms, wild and obscure foods at Forager Chef.

 Looking to buy lamb or goat online?
 Shepherd Song Farm: Grass to table.
 We raise lambs & goats traditionally, humanely and sustainably.
 100% Grass Fed, Pasture Raised, Never Confined, no Hormones, Grains or Animal Byproducts.
 Born, raised and processed in the U.S.A.
 Good for you and good for the environment.

 More Lamb Shank Recipes